joostflick/frontend-data/README.md

 I left the spaghetti I created last week behind me and started afresh on this new project.

-This time I decided to use the oba wrapper made by wouter (maanlamp) which significantly improved my life (and my application).
+This time I decided to use the oba wrapper made by wouter (maanlamp) to retrieve my data which significantly improved my life (and my application).

 I implemented the following commands: